Research in Malaita, July 2022

 Report by Eddie Mae and Chris Hapert Ha’arabe

-Malaita Province is the highest populated province in the Solomon Islands.
+Malaita province is the highest populated province in the Solomon Islands.
 The Malaitans like other provinces in the Solomon Islands thus people are spiritually connected with their ancestors in different forms of worship, like lullaby singings, performing traditional lullaby dancing songs as their ritual sacrificial ceremonies.
-It is believed Malaita Province had fourteen (14) different dialects (Languages).
+It is believed Malaita Province had fourteen (14) different dialects (languages).
 However, we only managed to visit/discover Langa Langa Lagoon, refer to as people of Wala.

 The Malaita team recorded eight lullabies, both in singing and dancing styles.
 With the new-recorded lullabies, some of them are quite emotional and spiritually rooted.
 They performed such lullabies as a tradition of worshipping/ honouring/respecting their heroes (Ancestors), whilst in some cases, some of them (especially, Wala) did it during a passing away of their loved ones (Lament).
 Therefore, some of these people of Langa Langa/Wala still practising the same old fashions like before, but rarely to be found nowadays.
-If anyone wants to listen to these oral historical lullaby singing and dancing must be contacting or connecting to the people back in the villages.
+If anyone wants to listen to these oral historical lullaby singing and dancing must contact or connect to the people back in the villages.

 Recordings